ShinChven/video-screenshot-cli/README.md

 Examples:
 	- Capture thumbnails every 10 seconds and save to the working directory.
 	- Capture every 5 seconds and create a merged contact sheet by enabling --merge.

+## Project Structure and Distribution

+This project will be managed using a `pyproject.toml` file to define project metadata, dependencies, and entry points.

+*   **Source Control:** The project will be hosted on GitHub.
+*   **Dependencies:** Project dependencies, such as `opencv-python` and `pillow`, will be listed in the `pyproject.toml` file.
+*   **Entry Point:** The `pyproject.toml` file will define a script entry point, allowing the tool to be run as `vid-scr` from the command line after installation.